-Since there are no uniform rules and regulations on labeling of GE-free food and feed in the EU, Hungary developed its own labeling system (for the specific legislation, see Part B - Regulatory Framework).
-This legislation provides special labeling of GE-free food and feed, and processed products as well as labeling of GE-free honey, meat, fish, eggs, and milk from livestock fed on certified GE-free feed.
+Since there are no uniform rules and regulations on labeling of GE-free food and feed in the EU, Hungary developed its own labeling system (for the specific legislation, see Chapter 1, Part B, subparagraph a).
+This legislation provides special labeling of GE-free food, feed, and processed products as well as labeling of GE-free honey, meat, fish, eggs, and milk from livestock fed on certified GE-free feed.
 The application of the "GMO-free" labeling is voluntary.